-§ 13 Master's Dissertation and Colloquium (§§ 20 and 21 Framework Examination Regulations)
+§ 11 Master's Dissertation and Colloquium S 20 and 21 Framework Examination Pegulations

-(1) Students will be granted admission to the master's dissertation if they have successfully completed both the dissertation seminar and all the other modules in accordance with the examination schedule (Appendix 1) and have thus attained 90 credit points.
+(§§ 20 and 21 Framework Examination Regulations)

-(2) The writing-up period for the master's dissertation spans twelve weeks.
-In individual cases, the examination board can grant an extension of a maximum of two weeks as an exception, if a request containing valid reasons has been submitted that has been approved by the first supervisor.
-The request must be addressed to the chairperson of the examination board and submitted in writing to the Examination Office.

-(3) The candidate may make suggestions for the supervisor and the topic of the dissertation.
-However, this does not grant a right of legal claim for the suggestion to be met.

-(4) The topic of the master's dissertation can only be returned once and within the first two weeks of the writing-up period.
-The chairperson of the examination board shall make sure that the candidate receives the new topic within six weeks.

-(5) The master's dissertation can also be submitted as group work, if the contribution of the individual candidate that is to be evaluated as marked coursework can be differentiated and evaluated due to the indication of sections, page numbers or other objective criteria that allow for a clear distinction.

-(6) Three copies of the master's dissertation must be submitted to UAS Wismar's Examination Office within the deadline.
-If models, drawings and other artistic work must be produced for the master's dissertation, the original and two photos of each object must be submitted.
+- (1) Only candidates who have gained at least 90 credits will be granted admission to the master's dissertation. - (2) The writing-up period for the master's dissertation spans twelve weeks.
+In individual cases, the Examination Board can grant an extension of a maximum of two weeks as an exception, if a request containing valid reasons has been submitted that has been approved by supervisor.
+The request must be addressed to the chairperson of the Examination Board and submitted in writing to the Examination Office. - (3) Approval must be gained from the chairperson of the Examination Board if the master's dissertation is to be completed at an institution outside of UAS Wismar. - (4) The candidate may make suggestions for the supervisors and the topic of the dissertation.
+However, this does not grant a right of legal claim for the suggestion to be met. - (5) The topic of the master's dissertation can only be returned once and within the first two weeks of the writing-up period.
+The chairperson of the Examination Board shall make sure that the candidate receives the new topic within six weeks. - (6) The master's dissertation can also be submitted as group work, if the contribution of the individual candidate that is to be evaluated as marked coursework can be differentiated and evaluated due to the indication of sections, page numbers or other objective criteria that allow for a clear distinction. - (7) Three copies of the master's dissertation written in English must be submitted to UAS Wismar's Examination Office within the deadline.
+If models, drawings or other artistic work must be produced for the master's dissertation, the original and two photos of each object must be submitted. - (8) The marking procedure shall not take longer than four weeks. - (9) The mark for the colloquium will be weighted with 25 % of the overall mark for the master's dissertation.

-(7) The master's dissertation can be written in either German or English.

-(8) The marking procedure shall take no longer than four weeks.

-(9) The mark for the colloquium will be weighted with 25 % of the overall mark for the master's dissertation.

-§ 14 Calculation of the Overall Mark
+§ 12 Calculation of the Overall Mark